Roman Procházka: Spartak Trnava

 After his contract in Zabrze expired, Procházka returned to Spartak Trnava after seven years abroad.
 He signed a two-year contract with the club.
 He won the Slovak Cup with Spartak in the 2021–22, 2022–23 and 2024–25 seasons.
-He is currently Vice-capitan in league games and captain in European games.
+He is currently vice-capitan for league games and captain for European games.

-Procházka played the full 90” minutes in a 1–0 home defeat to BK Häcken in the first round of qualification to the Europa League.
+Procházka played the full 90 minutes in a 1–0 home defeat to BK Häcken in the first round of qualification to the Europa League.
 He scored a direct free-kick in the second leg to tie the score at 1–1.

 International career

-Procházka made his debut for Slovakia in the 2–1 away win against Austria on 10 August 2011.
+Procházka made his debut for Slovakia in a 2–1 away win against Austria on 10 August 2011.
 In that match, he came on as a substitute for Juraj Kucka in 79th minute.